 - Investors will want regular reports about how the company is doing, something not required if you were taking out a loan.

 There are advantages and disadvantages of both debt and equity financing.
-If you are interested in debt financing, AmOne can help you find the business loan you need.
+If you are interested in debt financing, AmOne’s small business loan matching service can help you find the loan you need.
 Just fill out a form on our website and you will be presented with the best business financing options for your situation in your market area.
 For more informoation on debt vs. equity financing, contact us today.